kelset/Diurnalis/GrappaHat/maret.md

 No pictures allowed.
 Now you have my attention.

-ANSP = air navigation serice provider
+ANSP = air navigation service provider

-In 2009 is was dcided by the EUROCAE that the communication between ATM ground and AIR has to be VoIP.
+In 2009 is was decided by the EUROCAE that the communication between ATM ground and AIR has to be VoIP.
-He had to work to make it possible, by creating a new archiitecture paradigm.
+He had to work to make it possible, by creating a new architecture paradigm.

 To test new solutions they used a standard list of steps:
     - choose radio